 The principal broker shall notify the Department in writing of the dissolution of the brokerage and return his or her license to the Department within ten (10) days.
 Upon the dissolution of a brokerage, all licensees affiliated with that brokerage must transfer their license to another brokerage or return it to the Department within ten (10) days for cancellation.

 A.Any person who performs any of the acts within the meaning of “real estate broker” pursuant to R.I.
-Gen. Laws § 5-20.5-1(4) in the regular course of, or as an incident to, the management of another person’s real property are required to be licensed as a real estate broker pursuant to R.I.
-Gen. Laws § 5-20.5-1 et seq.
+Gen. Laws § 5-20.5-1(5) in the regular course of, or as an incident to, the management of another person’s real property are required to be licensed as a real estate broker pursuant to R.I.
+Gen. Laws Chapter 5-20.5.

 B.This section does not apply to a bona fide owner, lessor, or lessee of the real property being managed, or the regular employees thereof.

 2.13Reporting Convictions and Disciplinary Actions

 Any licensee convicted of, or otherwise pleads guilty or nolo contendere to, any felony or misdemeanor, or is disciplined by any governmental agency in connection with any other occupational license, shall file with the Department a written report of such conviction or disciplinary action within sixty (60) days of the final judgment or final order in the case.